asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ```

 This is a good opportunity to perform an experiment: turn off the first node.
 You should see, that all the grains from the first node should be recreated on the second node.

+## Conclusion

+Hopefully, at this point, you know how to build a cluster of grains using Proto.Actor.
+If you want to learn more, it's highly recommended, that you take a look at [the documentation](../_index.md), especially [the Cluster section](../cluster.md).

+Thanks for your interest and good luck!